AlexGrouard/OC-Project-11/README.md

 # Projet Kasa

-This project is part of my OpenClassrooms Front End Dev courses.
+## Introduction

+Project n°6 on my Front-end Dev curiculum with OpenClassrooms

 The goal of this project is to familiarize itself with React and React Router logic.

-## Prompt
+## Prompt of the project

 Your task is to develop a new web application for a renting business.

-### Limitations

-Use React and React Router
-CSS or SCSS but nothing else
-no other libraries is allowed.
+As a new Fron-end dev my work was :
+  - Gather all infos
+  - Get the mockup JSON files
+  - HTML/CSS Integration from figma
+  - Add dynamic element with react